 Association of International Credentials Evaluators (AICE)

-Attach a copy of valid passport - valid for at least 6 months into the future.
+- Copy of the identity page of a valid passport - Valid for at least 6 months into the future

 Suffolk County Community College